Kingsleybrownjr/seasons/README.md

 ### What I learned

 Learned how to use Class based components, functional components, while also getting the hang of a life cycle method called componentDidMount.
 I learned that with this life cycle method I should used it for mostly data loading.
+Most importantly I wanted to practice my knowledge about using and setting state.

 ### Continued development